Access Control & Surveillance Solutions

 LOCAL CODES & STANDARDS

 Local codes can drive cost as they vary in requirement.
-For instance, in some locations across the U.S. all overhead cable must run in conduit while others can be supported with J-Hooks in the ceiling.
+For instance, in some locations across the U.S., all overhead cables must run in conduit, while others can be supported with J-Hooks in the ceiling.

 INFRASTRUCTURE

-Pathways can contribute greatly to overall system costs.
-Costs of core holes sizing and cutting slab for conduits needs to be considered in your budgeting process.
+Pathways can contribute significantly to overall system costs.
+Costs of core holes sizing and cutting slab for conduits must be considered in your budgeting process.

 ECONOMIES OF SCALE

 What type of structure is being built?
-A system in a manufacturing plant is developed completely different than a high rise office building.
-An apartment complex can reuse the same templates for each building; this saves design time and costs.
+Commercial access control systems in a manufacturing plant are developed differently than in a high-rise office building.
+An apartment complex can reuse the same templates for each facility; this saves design time and costs.

 INSTALLATION HOURS